 U.S. Court of International Trade Advisory Committee, former member

-Practicing Law Institute, member
+Practicing Law Institute, former member